nacht-falter/.dotfiles/keybinds.md

 ### lspsaga

 gf → show definition, references
-gD → got to declaration
+gD → go to declaration
 gd → see definition and make edits in window
 gi → to implementation
 \<leader>ca → see available code operations